 Students visit the school library with their class regularly.
 Students have the opportunity to check out books and receive assistance with locating information for research projects.
 Lost books are the responsibility of the child and parent.
-Payment is required if school property is lost, stolen, damaged or destroyed.
+Payment is required through MyPaymentsPlus.com if school property is lost, stolen, damaged or destroyed.